British Rail Class 159: 2000

-South West Trains began a refurbishment programme for its 22 Class 159/0s in 2000.
-The seats were re-trimmed and interiors repainted.
-The units were repainted into SWT livery.
+South West Trains (SWT) began a refurbishment programme for its 22 Class 159/0s in 2000; the seats were retrimmed and interiors repainted and the units were repainted into SWT livery.

 2008

 The units received another refurbishment in 2008 at Wabtec Doncaster.
-CCTV and PIS (Passenger Information Systems) were installed, new seating was installed in first class and at the same time the units received a modified version of the SWT express livery (with orange doors as opposed to the red doors on Class 444 units) for compliance with disabled access regulations.
+CCTV and Passenger Information Systems (PIS) were installed, new seating was installed in first class and a modified version of their express livery (with orange doors as opposed to the red doors on units) for compliance with disabled access regulations.